redislabs-training/ru204/admin-training/lab-use/README.md

 - control of DNS.

 What you get is a single VM with:
-- VNC access on port 80
+- Desktop access on port 80
-- Docker networking
+- An internal network
 - DNS
 - Redis Insight
 - 6 RE nodes.